IMF says planned laws threaten Ukraine's finances

 "Ukraine needs to stay the course on reforms," he said.

-Thomsen, the IMF's European Department Director, pointed specifically to a package of seven bills he said "would roll back important policies that were put in place in the context of the IMF-supported programme in the areas of pension reform, energy sector reform and expenditure rationalisation."
+Thomsen, the IMF's European Department Director, pointed specifically to a package of seven bills he said "would roll back important policies that were put in place in the context of the IMF-supported program in the areas of pension reform, energy sector reform and expenditure rationalization."

-Ukraine has so far received $5 billion (3 billion pounds) from the Fund, which has pledged a total of $17.5 billion if economic and fiscal reforms are made.
+Ukraine has so far received $5 billion from the Fund, which has pledged a total of $17.5 billion if economic and fiscal reforms are made.
 The IMF package is part of a broader $40 billion bailout.

 Ukraine's deputy finance minister, Artem Shevalev, said on Thursday that Kiev hoped to receive a second tranche of loans in August.